socretes/AngularTimelineMongo/README.md

 This is a demonstration of how to quickly create a single page application with a RESTful API (ServiceStack) and Document database (MongoDB).

-This started off as an investigation into Angular and MongoDB but I've been pretty wowed by ServiceStack so hopefully this demo demonstrates how easy ServiceStack is to use (and use in the 'right' way.
+This started off as an investigation into Angular and MongoDB but I've been pretty impressed by ServiceStack.

 The application is very simple but hopefully is a clean starting point